Maps of Fate Era

-Thus far the Maps of Fate Era novels of the Threads West, An American Saga series have been honored with NINETEEN National Awards, including Best Romance of 2011 (Indies), Best Western of both 2010 and 2012 (USA Book Review) and Best Historical Fiction of 2011 (Independent Book Publishers Association – IBPA).
+Thus far the Maps of Fate Era novels of the Threads West, An American Saga series have been honored with Twenty Three National Awards, including Best Romance of 2011 (Indies), Best Western of both 2010 and 2012 (USA Book Review) and Best Historical Fiction of 2011 (Independent Book Publishers Association – IBPA).
 Other coveted awards include Best Cover Design, Runner up Best Historical Fiction, and Runner up Best Romance (three awards!), from USA Book Review, Forward National Literature Awards, Indies, International Best Book Awards, and the IBPA.

 In the spring of 1855, America is on the cusp of her great westward expansion, reluctantly on the threshold of becoming a world power.
 St. Louis, gateway to the frontier, booms with an eight-fold population expansion from just a decade prior.